ml-explore/mlx-examples/kan/README.md

 ### Arguments

-- `--gpu`: Use the Metal back-end.
+- `--cpu`: Use the Metal back-end.
+- `--use-kan-convolution`: Use the Convolution KAN architecture.
+Will give a error because its not implemented yet.
 - `--dataset`: The dataset to use (`mnist` or `fashion_mnist`).
 Default is `mnist`.
 - `--num_layers`: Number of layers in the model.
 Default is `2`.
 - `--in-features`: Number input features.
 Default is `28`.